cjholcomb/recession-proof/README.md

 Wage growth and employment growth are roughly normal distributions (but the means of those distributions are scary. < 2% for wages and < 0 for employment.

-Wage recovery is a bit more odd
+Wage recovery is a bit more odder